timothysparg/docs/docs/developer/quick-start.md

 This page shows you how to start building your own development automations using Atomist.
-Use this to explore, whether or not you have access to the Atomist service, and whether or not your team has other SDMs running.
+Use this to explore, whether or not you have access to the Atomist service.

-The easiest way to get started with Atomist is to work on your laptop in [local mode][local].
+You can work with the Atomist framework on your laptop in [local mode][local].
 You will create your own software delivery machine, use it, and then customize it, all in the privacy of your machine.
 Later, you can connect your SDM to the Atomist service, and